Harry-Kouraklis/Airbnb-Pricing-Optimization/README.md

 This project aims to develop a smart pricing tool for the hosts of Airbnb, in order to maximize profit.
 Application-specific feature engineering and a "**Meta holdout scheme with OOF meta-features**" architecture is deployed in the pricing ML pipeline.
-Moreover, we create a clustering (unsupervised) model to help customers get similar recommendations.
+Moreover, a clustering (unsupervised) model is deployed, aiming to help customers get similar recommendations.

 ## Pricing tool
 Main challenge of this project was to develop a pricing tool that can suggest a price (or a price range) to hosts.
 It is important in